Person L

-Person L is an American rock band fronted by Kenny Vasoli, of the pop punk band The Starting Line.
-Vasoli is the band's lead singer and guitarist and formed Person L in winter 2006 as an outlet to explore other musical styles.
-The group also consists of drummers Brian Medlin and Ryan Zimmaro (previously of the band The Prize Fight), bassist Charles Schneider (previously of the band The Suicide Pact) with keyboardist and guitarist Nate Vaeth.
+Person L was an American rock band fronted by Kenny Vasoli, of the pop punk band The Starting Line.
+Vasoli formed Person L in the winter of 2006 as an outlet to explore other musical styles.
+The group also consisted of drummers Brian Medlin and Ryan Zimmaro (previously of the band The Prize Fight), bassist Charles Schneider (previously of the band The Suicide Pact) and keyboardist and guitarist Nate Vaeth.